-- 2.1 Norland seeks to minimise student and NQN complaints by ensuring that students have opportunities to participate in formal decision-making processes at all levels and by encouraging regular feedback through Student Representatives and other engagement activities. - 2.2 In the event that you are dissatisfied with a Norland service, we will seek to: - (a) resolve the matter at the earliest possible opportunity and, where appropriate, through informal processes; - (b) investigate fairly and thoroughly; - (c) ensure the process is unbiased. - 2.3 It is the intention of the procedure that complaints are resolved quickly and informally where possible. - 2.4 In order to achieve this, Norland asks that you raise the problem as soon as it arises. - 2.5 Details of your complaint will remain confidential to those involved.
-However, people who are the subject of the complaint have the right of reply and the complaint will therefore be discussed with them so that they can help find a resolution.
+- 2.1 Usually, all complaints will first be considered under the Cause for Action procedure, which supports an informal resolution.
+The Complaints Procedure is activated when all processes within the Cause for Action Procedure have been exhausted. - 2.2 In the event that you are dissatisfied with a Norland service, we will seek to: - (a) resolve the matter at the earliest possible opportunity through the Cause for Action Procedure as noted in 2.1; - (b) investigate fairly and thoroughly; - (c) ensure the process is unbiased. - 2.3 It is the intention of the procedure that complaints are resolved quickly and informally where possible. - 2.4 In order to achieve this, Norland asks that you raise the problem as soon as it arises.

-- 2.6 In the interest of fairness, you, and anyone else directly involved in the complaint, will be entitled to see all the evidence which will be considered and have right of reply. - 2.7 If there is to be a hearing, all those directly involved will have the right to attend, be accompanied by a friend and to be heard. - 2.8 Anonymous complaints or evidence will be considered but may not be given the same weighting and will only be considered if the evidence is corroborated.
+- 2.5 Details of your complaint will remain confidential to those involved.
+However, people who are the subject of the complaint have the right of reply and the complaint will therefore be discussed with them so that they can help find a resolution. - 2.6 In the interest of fairness, you, and anyone else directly involved in the complaint, will be entitled to see all the evidence which will be considered and have right of reply. - 2.7 If there is to be a hearing, all those directly involved will have the right to attend, be accompanied by a companion and to be heard. - 2.8 Anonymous complaints or evidence will be considered but may not be given the same weighting and may only be considered if the evidence is corroborated.
 This may be anonymous corroboration. - 2.9 If there are allegations of a criminal offence, Norland may refer the matter to the police and suspend its own proceedings until the outcome of any criminal proceedings are known, other than where Norland needs to act in the interests of the safety and wellbeing of students, staff and third parties, including visitors. - 2.10 You will not be disadvantaged as a result of making a complaint.
-However, if it is later discovered that a complaint was malicious or vexatious, Norland may consider referring you to its Student Cause for Action and Disciplinary Procedure. - 2.11 Norland will use any complaint made as an opportunity to improve its services.
-An anonymised log will be kept of all complaints, both informal and formal, by the Head of HRRC.
+However, if it is later discovered that a complaint was malicious or vexatious, Norland may consider taking legal action. - 2.11 Norland will use any complaint made as an opportunity to improve its services.
+An anonymised log will be kept of all complaints, both informal and formal, by the Head of HR, Resources and Compliance (HRRC).
 The nature of the complaint, how long it took to resolve, how it was resolved and at which stage it was resolved will all be recorded and reported annually to the Academic Board, SLT and Board of Directors.